Skip to main content

 Once fetched, they can be displayed for the user who can select the desired tokens for the swap.

-Get the chains that have escrows for token in and then select the one to use.
-This can be done using the Escrows query:
+Next, we get the chains that have escrows for token_in and then select the one to use.
+This can be done using the Token Denoms query:

 tip